 The Spanish version, ‘ Yo Te Voy A Amar ’ appeared on their 1995 album of the same name, and also the 1996 Japan compilation album ‘Extras’.

-Earlier this month, Boyz II Men teamed up with the group Il Divo for a reimagined version of the classic hit.
-It features on Il Divo’s new album ‘For Once In My Life: A Celebration of Motown’.
+In 2021, Boyz II Men teamed up with the group Il Divo for a reimagined version of the classic hit.
+It features on Il Divo’s album ‘For Once In My Life: A Celebration of Motown’.

 The group famously hand out single roses during their live concert performances of the song, with the crowd eagerly running to the stage in hopes of securing a flower.